Exercises to Burn Fat and Improve Your Posture

 If you’re overweight or have back problems, you should consult with your physical trainer before starting this workout.

 They can advise you whether or not it’s right for you.
-Keep in mind that just because it is a static exercise, it isn’t considered easy or risk-free.
+Keep in mind that the fact that it’s a static exercise doesn’t make it free of risks or easy.

-Remember that maintaining proper posture is also essential for avoiding injury.
+Remember that maintaining proper form is also essential for avoiding injuries.
 If you have any doubts that this exercise is good for you, however, it’s best to check with your doctor first.